Introduction to Python

 ['banana', 'kiwi', 'mango', 'orange', 'pineapple']

-When sorting alphabetically, distinguish between upper and lower case letters
+When sorting alphabetically, distinguish between uppercase and lowercase.

 lista = ["orange", "mango", "kiwi", "Pineapple", "banana"]lista.sort()lista